San Mateo, CA Demographics

 A map of San Mateo's Population by Race

-Of the 1,611 places in California, San Mateo is the 69th most populous.
+San Mateo is ranked the 72nd most populous place in California, out of 1,618 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+San Mateo was ranked the 69th most populous place in the 2020 Census.

 San Mateo's White Population